BY PASTOR T. O. BANSO

 Power is defined, among other things, as the ability to control people or things, the ability or opportunity to do something or make people do something, and the right or authority of a person or group to do something.
 Sometimes power is used together with the word “authority.”

 Power can also sometimes be differentiated from authority.
 Power can be used to suggest physical strength while authority is used to suggest a right to command or power to act.
 For instance, one can have the power to perform a task but lacks authority.
 But both power and authority belong to Jesus, and He gives both to those who believe in Him.

 There are three main types of power, namely, demonic power, human power, and God’s power.
 God’s power is a positive supernatural power, unlike the devil’s power, which is an evil supernatural power.
 Human power can be derived either from God or from the devil.

 The world we live in is a world that is being controlled by power.
 Both the power of God and the power of the devil are at work and are working in opposite directions.
-People are not satisfied being without power because anyone that is without power will become subservient to the one that has power.
-So there is the desire for power by humans.
+People are not satisfied being without power because anyone who is without power will become subservient to the one who has power.
+So there is a desire for power by humans.
 Unfortunately, there are people who seek power from the devil rather than from God, because they cannot afford to be without power to protect themselves, to control others, to determine and influence what happens, and to advance their causes.

 Desire for power

 Human beings are in search of power – political power, spiritual power, financial power, etc. This is because power enhances their status and promotes them.
 There are also things that natural power cannot do so people seek supernatural power – the power that is more than natural – either from God or the devil.